carolineledbetter/Table1/README.md

+# Archived
+This repository was achived on 1/22/2020.
+Much of what was in this repository was incorporated into the CIDAtools package.

 This is the the Table1 function repository created by Caroline Ledbetter.

 Table1 is a function I created to provide characteristics of a study group stratified by some variable (usually an exposure).